g45t345rt/DERO-SC-Standards/README.md

 # DERO SC Standards

-This is repository where I post all of my Smart Contract Standards for the Dero Community.
+This is a repository where I post all of my Smart Contract standards for the Dero Community.

 ## G45-AT